jmetzger/training-mariadb-basics-en/README.md

      * Best practices to narrow down performance problems
      * Identify slow and not-optimal queries

-  1. Performance und optimization of SQL statements
+  1. Performance and optimization of SQL statements
      * Optimal use of MySQL datatypes
      * [Do not use '*' whenever possible](/performance/select-no-star-please.md)
      * Query Plans